govau/pancake/README.md

 ## Getting started

-If your project is already using Pancake and you want to make changes to the output you will want to change the [Pancake settings](#settings) in the `package.json` file.

 If you are creating a new project using Pancake you will want to look into creating your own [Pancake modules](#creating-your-own-pancake-modules).

+Pancake comes installed with Australian Government Design System components.
+To know if you have `pancake` installed, check your `package.json` file for a `"pancake": { ... }` object.
+If you have this and you want to change the output look at the [Pancake settings](#settings) section.

 **[⬆ back to top](#contents)**